-From a relaxing stroll to more adrenaline-filled treks, these walks are both close to Ubud center, and further out of town.
-Check out our guide to the best walks and hikes around Bali‘s Ubud and be sure to put on your favorite walking shoes.
+From a relaxing morning stroll to more adrenaline-filled treks, these walks are both close to Ubud‘s centre – and further out of town.
+Check out our guide to the best walks and hikes around Bali‘s Ubud and be sure to put on your favourite walking shoes.

-To get there, head to the north-west end of Jalan Ubud Raya.
-Reach the Warwick Ibah Hotel and park your scooter there in case.
+To get here, head to the northwest end of Jalan Ubud Raya.
+Reach the Warwick Ibah Hotel and park your scooter there – just in case.
 There’s a narrow downhill stone path leading to the stairs going up the ridge.
 Once here, enjoy your stroll.

-Parallel to the Sari Organik path, this walk is another little hidden gem, very close to Ubud center.
-Less busy than the previous routes, it’s a bit trickier to reach, but will be worth the effort.
-Go on, explore, stop at one of the local shops on the path and get yourself a refreshing coconut to sip while admiring the kaleidoscopic sunset sky.
-Jalan Kajeng is a road perpendicular to Jalan Ubud Raya, a right turn before Starbucks.
-Take the road and keep going until you cross a bridge where the path is narrow and steep.
-Keep going as while it might appear to lead nowhere, you’ll end up beautifully surprised.
+Parallel to the Sari Organik path, this walk is another little hidden walkway, very close to Ubud’s centre.
+While less busy than previous routes, it’s a bit trickier to reach – but well worth the effort.
+Stop at one of the local shops on the path and get yourself a refreshing coconut to sip while admiring the kaleidoscopic sunset sky.

-Claimed as a Unesco World Heritage site, the Tegalalang rice terraces are simply dreamy and worth a visit.
+Claimed as a Unesco World Heritage site, the Tegallalang rice terraces are simply dreamy and worth a visit.
 They are one of the main tourist attractions on the island and have a well-deserved reputation.
-Several tour companies organize walks around the area and you can also reach the site by yourself and choose your own path.
-Entrance fee is around IDR10.000.
+Several tour companies organize walks around the area – but you can also reach the site by yourself and choose your own path.

-The magnificent terraces are located 20 minutes drive from Ubud center.
+The magnificent terraces are located just a 20-minute drive from Ubud’s centre.
 From Jalan Ubud Raya, head east and reach the crossroad where the Andong statue rises.
-Turn left into Jalan Andong and keep heading north on the same road until you arrive at the site.
+Turn left into Jalan Andong and keep heading north on the same road until you arrive at the entrance.

-Mount Batur is one of the volcanic peaks on the island of Bali, located north of Ubud.
-Most of the tour companies who provide guidance to the trek, start the journey from Ubud.
-The volcano and its caldera, another Unesco World Heritage site on the island, is one of the most popular sunrise spotting places in Bali.
+Mount Batur is one of the most impressive volcanic peaks on the island of Bali, located north of Ubud.
+Most tour companies who provide guidance to the trek start the journey from Ubud.
+The volcano and its caldera – another Unesco World Heritage site on the island – is one of the most popular sunrise spotting places in Bali.
 You can experience the spectacular vistas from the summit on a guided sunrise hike as part of Culture Trip’s exclusive small-group Bali tour.